 Click to download the curriculum supplement BikeSmart In-Field Guide in PDF format.

-To order a spiral-bound copy, send an email request to email@example.com.
+To order a spiral-bound copy of any of these documents for a fee, send an email request to firstname.lastname@example.org.

 LINKS TO PEDESTRIAN AND BICYCLE SAFETY WEB SITES

 PACE: Promoting Active Children Everywhere

 Paul Staso of Missoula, MT will be running a 500-mile course through Germany between March 8 and March 30.
 P.A.C.E.allows school children located around the globe to virtually run/walk with Paul while he’s on the road, adding up mileage in teams at school.
 This is a great opportunity for schools to sign up and use it as an encouragement and education activity.
 There are already almost 1500 students in Montana and over 5000 students worldwide signed up to trek with Paul.